-Rutgers Business School in Newark, New Jersey landed at No. 75 in this year’s rankings — falling six spots from last year.
-Rutgers saw a slightly less selective admissions process this year with an acceptance rate of 74.99%, up from last year’s acceptance rate of 68%.
-The average SAT score for last fall’s incoming class remained unchanged at 1120.
+Rutgers Business School in Newark, New Jersey landed at No. 75 again in this year’s rankings — the same place as last year.
+Rutgers had a slightly less selective admissions process this year, with an acceptance rate of 86.45% as compared to last year’s 74.99%.
+The average SAT score for this fall’s incoming class was 1150, higher than last year’s score of 1120.

-Despite falling behind in this year’s rankings, Rutgers managed to see modest improvement in internship outcomes with 61% of its Class of 2020 landing a business-focused internship before graduating — up from last year’s 56%.
-Employment outcomes seemed unaffected by the COVID-19 economic downturn as well, with 83.54% of the Class of 2020 securing full-time employment at the time of graduation — in line with last year’s 83.72%.
-Those results led RBS Newark to finish 63rd in the employment outcomes methodological category, its strongest finish of the three methodological areas.
+Rutgers also saw a decline in internship outcomes, with 46.20% of its Class of 2021 landing a business-focused internship before graduating — down from last year’s 61% and the previous year’s 56%.
+Employment outcomes declined only slightly, with 81.09% of this year’s class securing full-time employment at the time of graduation.
+The previous two classes seemed unaffected by the COVID-19 pandemic, with 83.54% of the Class of 2020 and 83.72% of the Class of 2019 securing employment.
+Those results led RBS-Newark to finish 75th in the employment outcomes methodological category, its strongest finish of the three methodological areas.

 The undergraduate experience at Rutgers Business School is best characterized by its relevant curriculum, diverse student community, and hands-on learning.